 In fact, what seemed like some of the worst times to get into the market turned out to be the best times.
-The best five-year return in the U.S. stock market began in May 1932—in the midst of the Great Depression.
-The next best five-year period began in July 1982, amid an economy in the midst of one of the worst recessions in the postwar period, featuring double-digit levels of unemployment and interest rates.
+The best 5-year return in the US stock market began in May 1932—in the midst of the Great Depression.
+The next best 5-year period began in July 1982, amid an economy in the midst of one of the worst recessions in the postwar period, featuring double-digit levels of unemployment and interest rates.

-Additionally, if you execute a Roth conversion—moving money from a tradition IRA or 401(k) to a Roth account—a downturn could help.
-Compared with a conversion when asset prices were higher, a conversion in a downturn may result in a lower tax bill for the same number of shares.
+Additionally, if you execute a Roth conversion—moving money from a traditional IRA or 401(k) to a Roth account—a downturn could help.
+Compared with a conversion when asset prices were higher, a conversion in a downturn may result in a lower tax bill for the same number of shares sold.

-Finally, if the movement of the markets has changed your mix of large-cap, small-cap, foreign, and domestic stocks, or your mix of stocks, bonds, and cash, you may want to rebalance to get back to your plan.
+Finally, if the movement of the markets has changed your mix of large-cap, small-cap, foreign, and domestic stocks, or your mix of stocks, bonds, and cash, you may want to rebalance to get back to your target asset mix.
 That could provide a disciplined approach that helps you take advantage of lower prices.

 These strategies are complex, and you may want to consult a professional before making any tax or investment decisions.

-To help ease the pressure of managing investments in a volatile market, you may want to consider an all-in-one fund or professionally managed account for your longer-term goals such as retirement.
-These different approaches offer a range of different services and different costs but, depending on the specific option, may provide professional asset allocation, investment management, and ongoing tax management.
+To help ease the pressure of managing investments in a volatile market, you may want to consider an all-in-1 fund or professionally managed account for your longer-term goals such as retirement.
+These different types of accounts offer a range of different services and different costs but, depending on the specific option, may provide professional asset allocation, investment management, and ongoing tax management.

 The bottom line